f20/power-models/README.md

 You need a terminal or console interface, and Perl 5 (v5.8.8 or later).

-This is normally easy to set-up on desktop and server computing platforms.
+This is normally easy to set-up on desktop and server computing platforms:

-On Apple macOS, the built-in Terminal.app and Perl 5 installations are good.
+* On Apple macOS, the built-in Terminal.app and Perl 5 installations are good.

-On Microsoft Windows 7-10, the built-in Command Prompt and the Strawberry Perl package available from strawberryperl.com are good.
+* On Microsoft Windows, the built-in Command Prompt and the Strawberry Perl package available from strawberryperl.com are good.

-On FreeBSD and many Linux distributions, console applications and Perl 5 are either pre-installed or available from the ports/packages system.
+* On FreeBSD and many Linux distributions, console applications and Perl 5 are either pre-installed or available from the ports/packages system.

 On mobile operating systems, setting up a suitable environment is much more